Shilabhattarika: Example verses

 The following short poem of Shilabhattarika is considered as one of the greatest poems ever written in the Sanskrit tradition.
 Indian scholar Supriya Banik Pal believes that the poem expresses the speaker's anxiety to be reunited with her husband.
-According to American author Jeffrey Moussaieff Masson, the poetess, possibly a middle-aged woman, implies that the illicit, pre-marital love between her and her lover was richer than their love as a married couple.
+According to American author Jeffrey Moussaieff Masson, the poet, possibly a middle-aged woman, implies that the illicit, pre-marital love between her and her lover was richer than their love as a married couple.
 An interpretation by the 16-century philosopher Chaitanya suggests that the verse is a metaphor for a person's desire to be united with the "Supreme Lord - the Absolute".

 The following verse expresses the speaker's longing for his wife:

 In the following verse, a poor speaker expresses grief at not being able to provide his loved one with jewels or food:

 The following verse, also quoted in the Subhashita Ratna Bhandagara, describes the importance of learning and engaging in discussions with scholars: